Closed-loop communication: Procedure

-One way to conceptualize closed-loop communication is to picture a circle.
+Closed-loop communication may be conceptualized as a circle.
 If the circle is left open, then anything can get in.
-In the case of verbal communication, there may be misinformation, distractions, etc. However, when the circle is completely closed, there is much less of a chance for anything to get in and leaves fewer chances for a mistake.
-The process of participating in this form of communication is called "closing the loop."
+In the case of verbal communication, there may be misinformation, distractions, etc. However, when the circle is completely closed, there is much less of a chance for anything to get in, leaving fewer chances for a mistake.
+The process of participating in this form of communication is called "closing the loop".

-Three Parts

-Closed-loop communication can involve three parts/steps, which are as follows: